 How To Scale IT After Getting Series A Funding For Your Startup

-Updated: March 25, 2026
+Updated: May 27, 2026

 Most of those decisions get made correctly.
-Hiring, product development, go-to-market, these receive serious planning attention.
+Hiring, product development, go-to-market: these receive serious planning attention.
 IT infrastructure tends to get handled ad hoc, usually by a senior engineer who has better things to do.
 We have seen this pattern with hundreds of Bay Area startups, including companies like Figma, Superhuman, Intercom, Turo, AngelList, and Hotel Tonight before they became household names.
 The startups that scale smoothly are the ones that build the right IT foundation early.
 The ones that struggle are the ones that rebuild it later at three times the cost.

 In-House vs Outsourced IT Support for Series A Startups